-15. For each formats you can see a preview of the most important settings like the naming convention, Paper Size etc.

-- 16. The settings generally match those that are within the Revit Print and Export menus, with the exception of the Naming Convention fields.
-Again by using the <> Drop Down menu you can add parameters from Revit to format the actual naming of the files. - 17.
+- 18. For each format you can see a preview of the most important settings like the naming convention, Paper Size etc to help you identify the differences at a glance. - 19.
+The settings generally match those that are within the Revit Print and Export menus, with the exception of the Naming Rule fields.
+Again by using the <> Drop Down menu you can add parameters from Revit to format the actual naming of the files. - 20.
 Here is an example of a PDF naming convention.
 In this case all the PDF's would get placed in a PDF subfolder within the "Default Output Location" Naming Rule: